LeBron James, Anthony Davis lead Lakers past Spurs

 TIP-INS

-Lakers: Lakers fan Calvin Broadus, aka Snoop Dog, sat courtside.
+Lakers: James won at the AT&T Center for the first time since 2015. .
+Lakers fan Calvin Broadus, aka Snoop Dog, sat courtside.
 He received a Spurs jersey with Snoop Dogg and No. 19 on the back, which he sheepishly accepted while wearing a purple Lakers jacket. … Kyle Kuzma had five points in 16 minutes in his second game after missing the season’s first four games because of stress reaction in his left ankle suffered playing for Team USA in August.

 Spurs: Derrick White fell on his right hip and backside early in the fourth quarter after being fouled by Dwight Howard.
 Derrick White remained on the court for about 45 seconds before rising and gingerly walking off the injury.
 Officials reviewed the play and ruled it was a common foul against Howard.